How to Accept Credit Card Payments Over the Phone

 Record all relevant transaction information

-Note the buyer’s card number, expiration date, CVV code, and ZIP code.
-Ask the caller to state exactly how their name is shown on the credit card.
-Write “phone transaction” on the receipt or electronic signature screen.
+When processing a card-not-present payment, note the buyer’s card number, expiration date, CVV code, and ZIP code.
+Ask the caller to state exactly how their name is shown on the credit card, since this may differ from the name they have given for the order.
+Write “phone transaction” on the receipt or electronic signature screen so your business can track transactions.

 Get additional details for your records